margo/specification/system-design/app-interoperability/observability.md

 ## Exporting Observability Data

-Customers MAY export observability data from a device/cluster to collectors, or backends, onsite or in the cloud.
+Customers MUST be able to export observability data from a device/cluster to collectors, or backends, onsite or in the cloud if they wish to make the information available.

-> **Decision Needed:** This depends on the decisions about using OpenTelemetry instead of the management API approach.
+> **Decision Needed:** There is a dependency on the decisions about using OpenTelemetry instead of the management API approach.
 If OpenTelemetry is chosen then there would be some subset of data that MUST be exported to the workload orchestration service vendor.

-In order to export this data the Open Telemetry Collector(s) on the device/cluster MUST have their configuration updated.
+>
 > **Future Decision:**
 > For MVS1 we have decided the configuration is updated manually.
 We know this is not ideal because it is error prone and can result in changes being made that should not be made.
 The current thinking is that the device orchestration agent will be responsible for updating the configuration when the WOS vendor or customer needs to add exports but this is out of scope for MVS1.